Police and Crime Commissioner wants to hear public’s views on police budget

 The West Midlands Police precept is the second lowest in the

-compared to the highest of £220.19 in Surrey.
-In comparison to
+compared to the highest of £224.57 in Surrey.
+The third lowest

 If the police precept is frozen at its current levels, West

-Midlands Police will lose out on approximately £3.4m per annum,
+Midlands Police will lose out on approximately £9.5 million per

-2019/20.
-This loss of funding would have a significant impact
+annum.
+This loss of funding would have a significant impact on